wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

-= 2.5.4 =
+= 2.5.6 =
-* Fix: WordFence firewall rule 'local file inclusion' blocks wp staging initial starting cloning sequence
+* New:  compatible to WordPress 5.2
-* Fix: Values of form Extra directories to copy are ignored
+* Tweak:  Move admin notices templates to views/notices